Kudumba Vilakku: Production

 The film was produced and directed by F. Nagoor under his own banner Nagoor Cine Productions.
 A. K. Velan, C. K. T. Rajan and Kangeyan wrote the screenplay and dialogues.
 V. Kumaradevan did the cinematography supervised by Jiten Bannerji while P. V. Narayanan did the editing.
 Audiography was done by M. V. Karunakaran supervised by Dhinsha K. Tehrani.
 Art direction was by N. Kuppusamy and Chinnilal and Sampathkumar handled the choreography.
 Still photography was done by K. Rathinavelu.
 The film was shot at Neptune Studios.
 The film was also produced in Malayalam with the title Graha Devatha.

 Soundtrack

-Music was composed by T. R. Pappa while the lyrics were penned by Maruthakasi, Kambadasan, Purakshidasan, Subbu Arumugam and N. S. Krishnan.
+Music was composed by T. R. Pappa.